Is the campus entirely shut down?

 If you are receiving financial aid, you should work with the Financial Aid Office to determine the impact of dropping your classes.
 You should talk to a counselor by calling (714) 895-8799 or https://www.goldenwestcollege.edu/counseling/

 Phone (714-892- 7711) and

 through our Virtual Counter (Cranium Café – https://gwc.craniumcafe.com/login)

 Please also click on the following link for Financial Aid FAQs:

 Andrea Garcia (714) 892-7711 Ext.
 55107 | email@example.com

 (Email is preferred method of communication to set up an appointment)

-Students need to speak with the appropriate departments to understand their individual circumstances concerning degree completion: International students, EOPS students, Athletic eligibility, Veterans or Financial Aid implications (such as being required to pay back money received through financial aid awards), and other implications not listed.
+Students need to speak with the appropriate departments to understand their individual circumstances concerning degree completion, athletic eligibility, financial aid implications (such as being required to pay back money received through financial aid awards), and other implications not listed.
 Please contact the appropriate departments with questions and concerns prior to dropping your course(s).
-Once you drop your course(s) through MyGWC – or for the first eight-week course(s) via the link https://gecko.fm/mlgtb – The action is final and cannot be reversed.
+Once your petition is approved the action is final and cannot be reversed.

 I still have more questions, Who can I speak with regarding my individual circumstance?

 Please contact Admissions & Records Specialist, Patrick Milius at firstname.lastname@example.org.